Perl5-FFI/FFI-Platypus-Type-StringArray/README.md

 # DESCRIPTION

 This module provides a [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) custom type for arrays of strings.
 The array is always NULL terminated.
-It is not (yet) supported as a return type.
+Return types are supported for fixed length arrays.
+It is not (yet) supported for variable length return types.

 This custom type takes two optional arguments.
 The first is the size of arrays and the second is a default value to fill in any values that